 - Transfer the gnocchi into the boiling water (work in batches) and let them cook until they swim.
 Use a skimming spoon to drain them and transfer them to a large sauce pan.
 Repeat for the rest.

-- For the sauce, I simply mixed together tomato puree, salt, pepper and dried oregano and poured it over the gnocchi in the sauce pan and heated it up.
-I sprinkled vegan parmesan on top and served it with a leafy green salad.
+For the sauce, I simply mixed together tomato puree, salt, pepper and dried oregano and poured it over the gnocchi in the sauce pan and heated it up.
+I sprinkled fresh oregano and nutritional yeast flakes on top and served it with a leafy green salad.
 Enjoy!

 If you give this simple vegan Gnocchi recipe a try I’d love to hear how it turned out for you!
 Leave a comment or post a picture on instagram, use the hashtag #elephantasticvegan and tag me via @elephantasticvegan to make sure I’ll see it ^.^ I love to see all your lovely creations!
 Thanks! <3